AbdullahMJ99/Project-4/predictive_models_report.md

 Nominal and ordinal data were examined using bar plots to guide future feature engineering and potential outlier identification, such as a single property lacking sewer and water utilities.
 Ordinal values related to quality exhibited promise for further analysis.

 ![Numerical and Categorical Data](/images/eda_numerical_catergorical.png)

+*Figure 5 - Sample Visualization of Available Data*: This visualization provides a snapshot of the dataset, displaying both numerical and categorical data.

 This meticulous data analysis provided crucial insights into feature selection and potential relationships between variables and sale prices, laying a solid foundation for subsequent modeling.